Alhed Larsen’s Winter Garden

 Up the south wall of the workshop, Alhed Larsen established a conservatory.
 Here, among other things, she made orchids and other rare plants thrive side by side with a wealth of classic potted plants.
 In the pool today there are small goldfish.

-The workshop was built in 1916, designed by the architect Carl Petersen, who had recently designed Faaborg Museum.
-On the studio ceiling hangs a painting of storks in flight by Johannes Larsen.
-It was a preliminary study for a ceiling painting, which now adorns the ceiling of the Queen’s Library at Christiansborg Palace in Copenhagen.
-There are also a large number of significant paintings, drawings and graphic works.
-In this single room they disclose what Johannes Larsen wanted his art to express.
+The workshop was built in 1916 and was designed by the architect Carl Petersen, who had recently designed the Faaborg Museum.
+In the studio’s ceiling hangs Johannes Larsen’s picture of flying storks.
+It is a preparatory work for a ceiling painting, which can be found in the Queen’s Hand Library at Christiansborg Castle in Copenhagen.
+In addition, a large number of important paintings, drawings and graphic works can be seen and in one single room show what Johannes Larsen wanted to with his art.

-Alhed Larsen’s studio is somewhat smaller than her husband’s, but also contains a number of her distinguished works.
-The piano reflects Alhed Larsen’s role and personality as the outgoing, creative hostess of the artists’ home.
+Alhed Larsen’s studio is smaller than her husband’s, but it contains a number of her fine works as well.
+The piano reflects Alhed Larsen’s role and personality as the artist home’s sociable and creative hostess.